jcfranco/timezone-grouping/README.md

 - `--start`: The start reference date to generate the groups (defaults to now).
 - `--days`: The number of days to consider for the DST groupings (defaults to 365).
 - `--engine`: The date library to use for generating groups.
-Options include "moment", "luxon", "date-fns", "dayjs", "native" (defaults to moment).
+Options include "moment", "luxon", "date-fns", "dayjs", "native" (defaults to "moment").

 The output will be a file named `timezone-groups_<engine>_timestamp.json`, which contains an array of objects with the following structure: